Mandatory labelling in Spain

-Mandatory labelling comes into force in Spain in 2025: how to bring your packaging into line with the law
+The labelling obligation in Spain: how to bring your packaging into line with the law

-From 1 January 2025, a new labelling requirement for packaging will apply in Spain, which was introduced by Royal Decree 1055/2022.
-Companies that place household packaging on the market in Spain must then ensure that their packaging is correctly labelled.
+Since 1 January 2025, a new labelling requirement for packaging apply in Spain, which was introduced by Royal Decree 1055/2022.
+Companies that place household packaging on the market in Spain must now ensure that their packaging is correctly labelled.
 After 1st January 2025, no packaging may be placed on the market in Spain without a label.
 The aim of this new regulation is to promote recycling in Spain and to support consumers by providing clear separation information.

 We have summarised the most important information for you so that you are well-prepared.